BestITUserEUW/leveldb-repl/README.md

 ## Features

-- Open (Optionally creates if not present)
+- Open (Automatically tries to create if not present)
 - Reading from database
 - Writing values to database
 - Delete values from database